wushian/Roslynator/docs/cli/format-command.md

 **`--new-line-before-binary-operator`**

-Indicates whether a binary operator be preceded with new line.
+Indicates whether a binary operator should be preceded with new line.

 *Note: This option is available only for C#.
 For details see [RCS1029](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1029.md).*

+**`--new-line-before-closing-brace-in-block`**

+Indicates whether closing brace in a block should be preceded with new line.

+*Note: This option is available only for C#.
+For details see [RCS1185](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1185.md).*

+**`--new-line-before-closing-brace-in-empty-block`**

+Indicates whether closing brace in an empty block should be preceded with new line.

+*Note: This option is available only for C#.
+For details see [RCS1023](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1023.md).*

+**`--new-line-before-closing-brace-in-empty-declaration`**

+Indicates whether closing brace in a type declaration should be preceded with new line.

+*Note: This option is available only for C#.
+For details see [RCS1076](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1076.md).*

 **`--new-line-before-conditional-expression-operator`**